patheticGeek/torrent-aio-bot/Readme.md

 Set the enviorment variables.
 Go to heroku dashboard open the app then go to Settings > Config vars > Reveal Config vars.
 1. Set a variable with key "SITE" and value is the link of your site. eg. "https://\<project name>.herokuapp.com".
 This is important to keep bot alive or server will stop after 30 min of inactivity.
 2. Set a variable with key "TELEGRAM_TOKEN" and token of your bot as value.
 [How to get token](https://core.telegram.org/bots/#creating-a-new-bot)
+3. Go to the build packs section in settings and click add buildpack and enter "https://github.com/jontewks/puppeteer-heroku-buildpack.git" as buildpack url then click save changes.

 ## Bot commands -
 | Command                         |                                                                                Usage |